-We are now into Step 4 of the Governments road map for dealing with the Coronavirus pandemic here in England, since July 19th, 2021. it is no longer a compulsory requirement to social distance or to wear face masks, there will be an easing on most of the Covid regulations. you will be able to stand at the bar of a pub and order a pint again, most importantly, for us and our industry is that festivals and gigs may be stopped again or only run at a lower capacity, we just do not know what may happen.
+We are now into Step 4 of the Government's road map for dealing with the Coronavirus pandemic here in England, since July 19th, 2021 and it looks like a new variant may change things like wearing maks again and social distancing. there may be further changes to most of the Covid regulations. very soon you may not be able to stand at the bar of a pub and order a pint again most importantly, for us and our industry is that festivals and gigs may be stopped again or only run at a lower capacity, we just do not know what may happen.

-For many, July 19th is known as Freedom Day, the day everything returned to normal, but wait for a minute, it's unfortunately not that simple, what we must remember is that you are still advised to wear face masks and carry out social distancing when you are indoors where the public are such as in shops, pubs, public transport, and crowded places and it is still compulsory at work.
+For many, July 19th was known as Freedom Day, the day everything returned to normal, but wait for a minute, it's unfortunately not that simple, what we must remember is that you are still advised to wear face masks and carry out social distancing when you are indoors where the public are such as in shops, pubs, public transport, and crowded places.

-Coronavirus regulations have been extended until the 27th of September that gives powers to Public Health teams to “shut” events.
-We may see more festivals closed down if Public Health officials consider there to be a risk of Covid 19 spreading.
+Coronavirus regulations were extended until the 27th of September that gave powers to Public Health teams to “shut” events.
+We may see more festivals and gigs closed down if Public Health officials consider there to be a risk of Covid 19 spreading.
 They will use the same regulations that were used to close down so many events during the earlier part of the summer.

 We all thought and hoped that Covid 19 would only be with us a few months this year, sadly, this is not the case and I think we are going to suffer with it a lot longer.
 Vaccinations will not eradicate the virus, I have a friend who is a sound engineer who has Covid once in the UK, he had been double jabbed yet he still got Covid for a second time and hit knocked him senseless.
-We hope that vaccination will reduce the likelihood of being infected and lower the chances of serious effects and death, they should be accepted where ever possible.
+We hope that vaccination will reduce the likelihood of being infected and lower the chances of serious effects and death, they should still be accepted where ever possible.

 Many parts of the world are still in full lockdown and way behind the UK when it comes to vaccinations, travel is obviously going to be a problem for some time yet and that is going to affect the touring sector as much as Brexit has.